Speaker identification

 Noisy cafes, open offices, and travel

 Diarisation still runs, but expect more speaker splits and more unnamed clusters.
-Use hallucination marking liberally, merge only after listening, and accept that some sessions will remain “good enough for text search” rather than perfect speaker attribution.
-Pausing non-essential capture during the noisiest moments often saves more curation time than aggressive merging afterwards.
+Use hallucination marking liberally, link only after listening, and accept that some sessions will remain “good enough for text search” rather than perfect speaker attribution.
+Pausing non-essential capture during the noisiest moments often saves more curation time than aggressive consolidation afterwards.

 Room and hardware checklist